Daniel-Appleton-SHU/Daniel-Appleton-SHU.github.io/README.md

 * Experience of working with SAS to perform data analysis
 * Experience of writing well-structured and engaging reports of key findings from projects and assignments

+## Dissertations

+MSc in Big Data Analytics, Sheffield Hallam University: ‘Comparing the Approaches of Incremental Learning and Parallel Processing for Machine Learning at scale using the example of Housing Affordability in England’